 1819 – On March 2, Arkansas Territory was organized.

-1820 – Daniel Boone dies at a relative’s home on the Missouri frontier at the age of 85.
+1820 – Daniel Boone dies at a relative’s home on the Missouri frontier at age 85.

-On March 3, the Missouri Compromise was passed which primarily regulated slavery in the western territories.
-It prohibited slavery for all new states north of Arkansas with the exception of Missouri.
+On March 3, the Missouri Compromise was passed, which primarily regulated slavery in the western territories.
+It prohibited slavery for all new states north of Arkansas except for Missouri.

-On March 9, the Land Act of 1820 was enacted to eliminate the purchase of public land in the United States on credit, as well as reducing the minimum size of the tract from 160 to 80 acres.
-The act also reduced the price per acre paved the way for westward expansion.
+On March 9, the Land Act of 1820 was enacted to eliminate the purchase of public land in the United States on credit and reduce the tract’s minimum size from 160 to 80 acres.
+The act also reduced the price per acre and paved the way for westward expansion.

-1821 – Led by Stephen Austin, the first Americans settle in Texas.
+1821 – Led by Stephen Austin, the first Americans settled in Texas.